-If you are a health care provider seeking initial Medicare Part A certification and or undergoing a change of ownership (CHOW), you need a civil rights clearance.
-The Centers for Medicare and Medicaid Services (CMS) will not certify you as a Medicare provider if you do not receive a clearance from OCR.
+If you are a health care provider seeking initial Medicare Part A certification and/or undergoing a change of ownership (CHOW), you will need a civil rights clearance from the Office for Civil Rights (OCR) to be certified as a Medicare provider by the Centers for Medicare and Medicaid Services (CMS).
+There are two ways to apply for a civil rights clearance:

-Click here for technical assistance and to obtain civil rights sample policies and procedures.
+Click here for more detailed technical assistance, more information on civil rights, and the same civil rights sample policies and procedures.